jojochun/note-taker/README.md

 1. Install node.js
 2. Clone or download the source code from GitHub to your local machine
 3. Navigate to the root of the downloaded code
-4. Open terminal and on command line enter:
+4. To install required dependencies (npm uuid), open terminal and on command line enter:

 ```shell
 npm install
 ```

-to install required dependencies (npm uuid)

-5. On command line enter:
+5. To start the server, on the command line enter:

 ```shell
 npm start
 ```

-to start the server

-6. Enter http://localhost:3001 in the address bar of your web browser to use the app.
+6. To connect to the server, enter http://localhost:3001 in the address bar of your web browser

 You can also via the Heroku site: https://polar-forest-76065.herokuapp.com/